 The empire transcended through a huge paradox in Wanli's 47 years on the throne.
 While on the one hand the government was horrific except for the first 10 years, the economy boomed and prosperity reached new higher levels.

-Since Zhu Yizhun was only 10 when he became emperor in 1573 the empire was at first governed by the very able Grand Secretary Zhang Zhuzheng, who whoever passed away in 1582.
+Since Zhu Yizhun was a minor when he became emperor in 1573 the empire was at first governed by the very able Grand Secretary Zhang Zhuzheng, who however passed away in 1582.
 Zhang implemented sweeping reforms, simplified the tax system, augmented silver as currency and brought the massive corruption under control.
 He took a personal interest in promoting good and honest labor and eschewed small talk.